Do You Shampoo After Bleach?

 Among other things, you’re wondering if you’re supposed to use certain products on your hair after bleaching, like shampoo.

-In this post, we will cover questions about washing out bleach, when shampoo can be used after bleaching, and more tips to keep your freshly-bleached hair healthy!
+In this post, we will cover questions about washing out bleach, when shampoo can be used after bleaching, and provide additional tips to keep your freshly bleached hair healthy.

 How To Wash Out Bleach